Where is radioactive waste produced?

 Waste from medicine, industry and research

-Waste from medicine, industry and research will also eventually be sustainably disposed of in a deep geological repository.
-First, however, the raw waste has to be conditioned for disposal.
-Following this, it can be held in the Swiss Federal Interim Storage Facility (see also waste types).
-The Federal Government, in partnership with Nagra, is responsible for this waste.
+Waste from medicine, industry and research (MIR) will also eventually be sustainably disposed of in a deep geological repository.
+The federal government is responsible for this waste, which is held in the Swiss Federal Interim Storage Facility in Würenlingen.

 Medical applications

 Clinical diagnostics: To generate images of the inside of the body, medical professionals use techniques such as scintigraphy.
-For this investigation method, the patient ingests a substance containing radioactive tracers (or radiopharmaceuticals).
-These spread throughout the entire body and accumulate in certain organs or cells.
-Using the radiation from a tracer, it is possible to depict the location and structure of organs, tissue and tumours or the metabolism of organs.
+For this investigation method, the patient ingests a substance containing radioactive tracers, also known as radiopharmaceuticals.
+These spread throughout the entire body and accumulate in certain organs and cells.
+With the help of a tracer’s radiation, it is possible to depict the location and structure of organs, tissue and tumours or the metabolism of organs.

 Radiation therapy: To treat cancer, specialists use strong external radiation sources which destroy the tumours.
 Alternatively, weaker sources with a localised effect are used over longer time periods directly in the body, for example in cervical cancer.
 In some cases, radioactive medications are also administered.